Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ## What's new?

-Alfresco SDK 4.6 is a minor update to the SDK and provides support for Alfresco 7.3.x and later.
+Alfresco SDK 4.6 is a minor update to the SDK and provides support for Alfresco 7.4.x.

 ### Embracing containers and Docker